spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/kubernetes-v2/automated-rollbacks/index.md

 ---
-layout: single
 title: "Configure Automated Rollbacks in the Kubernetes Provider"
-sidebar:
-  nav: guides
+linkTitle: "Configure Automated Rollbacks in the Kubernetes Provider"
+weight:
+description:
 ---